 Hydrocodone Drug Interactions

-Hydrocodone taken in combination with other drugs or alcohol may have a serious consequence.
+Hydrocodone taken in combination with other drugs or alcohol may have serious consequences.
 For example, both hydrocodone and alcohol are depressants.
-By taking the two at the same time, there is an increased risk for side effects and symptoms.
-Changes in breathing, heart rate, memory, or brain issues are all potential problems a person may encounter while abusing both drugs.
-Even a simple glass of wine combined with hydrocodone could multiply the effects and lead to a quicker onset of intoxication.
+By taking the two at the same time, there is an increased risk for intensified side effects and symptoms.
+Changes in breathing, heart rate, memory, or brain issues are all potential problems a person may encounter while abusing multiple drugs.
+Even a simple glass of wine combined with hydrocodone could multiply the effects and lead to a quicker onset of intoxication as well as potentially life-threatening reactions.
+In a cognitively compromised state, poor decisions lead to negative outcomes.

 Things to Do to Stimulate Memory

 For those experiencing memory loss after using hydrocodone or other pain meds, the treatment approach would need to include aspects that treat both the brain chemistry and the addictive patterns.
-Even for a person that does not consider themselves addicted to hydrocodone, the brain chemistry becomes dependent on the additional dopamine.
-Furthermore, going without the medication could cause withdrawal symptoms or mental health issues like anxiety or depression.
+Even for a person that does not consider themselves addicted to hydrocodone, the body’s chemistry becomes dependent on the additional dopamine.
+Simply going without medication could cause withdrawal symptoms or mental health issues like anxiety or depression.

 Alternative To Meds Center treats hydrocodone dependence by using a multifaceted treatment approach.
-Each client suffering side effects of hydrocodone is given the proper therapies and nutrients to target dopamine levels.
+Each client suffering side effects of hydrocodone is given the proper therapies and nutrients to target dopamine levels, plus the full range of nutrients that are necessary for normal CNS function.
 This process involves the use of orthomolecular medicine as well as a daily regimen of nutrients and toxin removal procedures.
-Once a person is able to safely break the dependence to hydrocodone, dopamine levels can be restored and kept in balance through the use of effective and natural hydrocodone alternatives.
+Correcting the diet is also of prime importance.
+Insomnia is another common problem that many struggle with when attempting to stop drug use.
+We provide an arsenal of therapies and strategies to improve and regulate sleep without further medication.
+Once a person is able to safely break the dependence on hydrocodone, neurochemistry can be restored naturally and kept in balance through the use of many effective and natural hydrocodone alternatives.

-At Alternative to Meds Center, we frequently see patients that have been prescribed too many medications.
-Often, patients have multiple doctors as many resources in providing them medications without the proper coordination of care.
-Our medical team helps those who are overmedicated find a baseline level of comfort through safe and effective medication tapering services, and natural alternatives to hydrocodone and other medications.
+At Alternative to Meds Center, we frequently see patients who have been prescribed too many medications.
+Often, patients have multiple doctors as many resources in providing their medications without the proper coordination of care.
+Our medical team helps those who are overmedicated find a baseline level of comfort through safe and effective medication tapering services and natural alternatives to hydrocodone and other medications.

-Under no circumstances is it wise to stop medication cold turkey.
+Under no circumstances is it wise to stop opioid medication cold turkey.
 Acute medication withdrawal can be a difficult and medically dangerous process.
-Before trying to change your medication levels at home, please consult with a doctor, or consider working with our team for a holistic and effective detox.
+Before trying to change your medication levels at home, please consult with a doctor, or consider working with our team for an effective holistic detox.

-To learn more about medication titration or how Alternative To Meds Center can handle your medication taper, please call to speak with our highly trained, knowledgeable staff.
+To learn more about medication titration and how Alternative To Meds Center can assist your hydrocodone recovery, including any concerns about memory loss, please call to speak with our highly trained, compassionate staff.

 This content has been reviewed and approved by a licensed physician.